SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

 Some of the numbers may be arbitrary.

-### Total progress: 19%
+### Total progress: 25%

 ### Section 5

 - [x] 5.1 File format extensions
     - SpessaSynth now accepts .sf4.
-- [ ] 5.2 RIFF-type format structures: 70% complete
+- [ ] 5.2 RIFF-type format structures: 80% complete
+    - Recognises RIFX and gives an error due to not full support.
+    - Should now be able to read RIFX chunks (big-endian).
-    - RIFX not supported
+    - Writing RIFX not yet supported, but RIFX not used very much at all?
-    - Handles ds64 properly
+    - Handles ds64 properly when using a RIFF64-specific chunk load function.
-    - Uses a separate function for RIFF64
     - Todo: merge RIFF/RIFF64/RIFX/RIFD functions into one function
 - [ ] 5.3 Chunk header types: 40% complete
     - Detects `sfen` header and gives warning ("stub"), because 64-bit headers aren't yet supported.